 The Order (in the English translation provided) we at first assumed to represent the spreading of application of the NSM to the additional six district units in December 2019, but Point 3 seems to suggest it is already applied to the units listed in Point 2 (which include 3 of the new district units).
 On further reading the Order represents the introduction of amendments to the SSA Order of 2017 following agreement to introduce recommendations of the Twinning Project.
 Point 1 in the Order in Georgian appears to list the amendments but these are missing in the English translation that we have.
 Point 2 lists the 13 territorial units where these amended guidelines will be implemented (the five Tbilisi districts are not mentioned specifically but can be assumed to be included - making 18).
 Point 3 instructs training on the NSM to be conducted for ESS staff in all SSA territorial units except those listed in Point 2 (presumably because they have already been trained), and Point 4 instructs the head of the SSA Employment Programmes Department to develop plans for scheduling this training and for extending the NSM to all SSA territorial units except those listed in Point 2 (where the NSM is already applied).
 Point 5 lists territorial units (with the individuals responsible) that are to ensure the amended guidelines in Point 1 are implemented - namely Tbilisi City, four regional and 12 district centres (within the four regions), a total of 17 (which if the five Tbilisi districts are added would make 22).
 Point 6 instructs units not listed in Point 2 to conduct business as usual until the new methodologies are introduced.

 - what is the difference between the offices listed in Points 2 and 5 of the SSA December Order?
 The Order suggests the NSM is already applied in the units listed in Point 2 and their staff trained but that they need to apply the amendments in Point 1 (related to modifications proposed by the Twinning Project).
 Point 5 lists the units that should apply the amended NSM, but the list of units differs from that in Point 2 by four district units.
 Neither Point mentions the Tbilisi district service centres.
 Those district centres applying the NSM in addition to the regional centre in the four regions are listed separately (most in Point 2, but all in Point 5).
 Is the reason the Tbilisi districts were not listed separately because all Tbilisi districts are covered whereas only some of those in the four regions are covered (including the regional centres 7 of 12 in Imereti, 1 of 3 in Guria, 4 of 8 in Kakheti, and 4 of 9 in Samegrelo-Zemo Svaneti, excluding the 4 in Mestia)?
+There is no difference between the offices listed in Points 2 and 5 of the SSA December Order.
+There is only the mistake of translation: in Point 2 misses the following District Divisions: Tskaltubo, Tkibuli, Sachkhere and Poti.

 - since at this stage, the establishment of the SESA, agreed October 2019 and effective from January 2020, was already in effect, what was the objective of the Order?
 The new SESA structure, already determined at this point, was for Tbilisi and regional centres only with no district units.
 As the Order was an SSA Order did it become redundant after January 2020 - i.e. not apply to the SESA?

+SESA did not operate in 2019.
+SSA Order is still in force for SESA because SESA is the Legal Successor of SSA and all relevant orders are in force until SESA adopt the new ones.